Hand Brake Procedures

 - Remove the wheel lug bolts/nuts and remove the rear wheels.

-- Back off the brake adjusting stars, then remove the brake drum from the splines in the rear wheel shaft.
+- Back off the brake adjusting stars if needed, then remove the brake drum from the splines in the rear wheel shaft.
 You now have the inner workings of the rear brakes exposed.

-- Remove the rubber boot from the brake handle.
+- Remove the rubber boot from the brake handle (inside the car).

 - Use two 10mm wrenches to loosen and remove the adjusting nuts on the top of the cable (two on each side).
-Hold the cable from turning with the screwdriver in the slot.
+Hold the cable from turning with a screwdriver in the slot.

 - Remove the compensating lever.

 - Return to the rear of the car and disconnect the bolt that attaches the hand brake cable to the backing plate (on the rear of the backing plate).

 Note: If you're replacing both cables, do one cable at a time so you'll have the other cable as a reassembly guide.

 - Pull the rear end of the cable and cable guide and cable through the backing plate and pull the rest of the cable out of the guide tube.

 Note: On cars manfactured since August 1, 1966, the rear wheel track is wider.
 These models have longer hand brake cables.
 Compare the lengths of the new cable and the old cable to make sure you have the right replacement cable.